 “Sorry mate,” said the Gate Keeper.
 “The only prophet that Beavis wants to see right now comes in notes.”

 Deep down he would’ve loved to let Earnest in.
 He was only too aware that a disaster of Biblical proportions was unfolding inside the site - floods, landslides, disease, trench foot.
-Biblical disasters, he felt, actually needed someone like Earnest wandering around with a huge fuck-off cross.
+Biblical disasters, he felt, needed someone like Earnest wandering around with a huge fuck-off cross.

 “Listen man.
 There’s this alternative site round the back.
 I’m not supposed to, but I usually send people like yourself round there,” he nodded towards the cross and smiled.
 “I’m sure they’ll put you up for a few nights.”